A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

-For the majority of the transient classes, the trigger phase distributions produced by our selection criteria are unimodal.
-However, for SNe Ib (Figure \ref{fig:wfd_ib_phase_distros}) and SNe IIb (Figure \ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros}) their trigger phase distributions display bimodality with the stronger of the peaks occurring ${\sim}25$ and ${\sim}15$ days after the weaker peaks respectively.
+For the majority of the transient classes, the selection phase distributions produced by our selection criteria are unimodal.
+However, for SNe Ib (Figure \ref{fig:wfd_ib_phase_distros}) and SNe IIb (Figure \ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros}) their selection phase distributions display bimodality with the stronger of the peaks occurring ${\sim}25$ and ${\sim}15$ days after the weaker peaks respectively.
 The weaker of the peaks occur at a phase of ${\sim}-40$ days for SNe Ib and ${\sim}-15$ days for SNe IIb.
-The cause of the bimodality in the SN IIb trigger phase distribution is unclear.
+The cause of the bimodality in the SN IIb selection phase distribution is unclear.
 However, for the SN Ib distribution it arises due to the inclusion of SN 2005bf in the spectrophotometric templates used to simulate the transients in the LSST simulation.
 SN 2005bf is a transitional SN (Ib to Ic) and has a unique morphology, exhibiting two maxima separated by about 25 days and an unusually long rise to peak brightness of ${\sim}40$ days \citep{Folatelli_2006}.

-Lastly, the trigger phase distributions produced by our selection criteria for many of the transient classes do not exceed into positive phases (post-peak), as is seen in Figures \ref{fig:wfd_ia_phase_distros}, \ref{fig:wfd_ib_phase_distros}, and \ref{fig:wfd_slsn_phase_distros}.
-However, for SNe II, IIb, IIn, and Ic-BL (see Figure \ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros}) the trigger phase distributions extend up to phases of 10 days.
+Lastly, the selection phase distributions produced by our selection criteria for many of the transient classes do not exceed into positive phases (post-peak), as is seen in Figures \ref{fig:wfd_ia_phase_distros}, \ref{fig:wfd_ib_phase_distros}, and \ref{fig:wfd_slsn_phase_distros}.
+However, for SNe II, IIb, IIn, and Ic-BL (see Figure \ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros}) the selection phase distributions extend up to phases of ${\sim} 7$ days.

-To gain a better understanding of the crossover between the objects selected by our YSN criteria and the \citetalias{TiDES_2024} criteria, we present in Table \ref{tab:wfd_ysne_tides_objects_numbers} the number of selected transients that are common to both sets of selection criteria.
+To gain a better understanding of the crossover between the objects selected by our YSN criteria and the \citetalias{TiDES_2025} criteria, we present in Table \ref{tab:wfd_ysne_tides_objects_numbers} the number of selected transients that are common to both sets of selection criteria.
 We also include the number of transients that are only selected by our selection criteria.
-As is seen, there are $47722$ SNe Ia and $17369$ non-SNe Ia that are commonly selected by both sets of selection criteria.
-Also indicated is that our selection criteria selects an additional $1141$ SNe Ia and $1137$ non-SNe Ia that the \citetalias{TiDES_2024} selection criteria does not select.
+As is seen, there are $38657$ SNe Ia and $15787$ non-SNe Ia that are commonly selected by both sets of selection criteria.
+Also indicated is that our selection criteria selects an additional $876$ SNe Ia and $1088$ non-SNe Ia that the \citetalias{TiDES_2025} selection criteria does not select.